TechDocsStudio/pushfeedback-docs/docs/integrations/webhooks.md

 # Incoming Webhooks integration

-Webhooks are a powerful way to send real-time data from one application to another.
-With PushFeedback, you can utilize webhooks to submit user feedback to any URL of your choice once it gets created.
-This allows you to integrate PushFeedback with your existing workflows and systems.
+PushFeedback sends a POST request to a URL of your choice each time a user submits feedback.
+Use webhooks to connect PushFeedback with any external system.

 ![Webhooks integration](./images/webhook-integration.png)